mr-c/elements/an/AnthaAcademy/Lesson1_RunningWorkflows/Lesson1_Sample_Workflows/A_Singleelement/readme_basicCommands.md

 If a workflow or parameters set is changed you can rerun using antharun at any time.

-If you need to change the source code however, you'll need to recompile
+If you need to change the source code however, you'll need to recompile by running anthabuild.

 ## anthabuild